you-think-you-know-me/ML-Algo-Comparison/README.md

-# Comparison of Various Algoritms
+# Comparison of Various Algorithms
 This repository contains python code for:
 - Cleaning of dataset
 - Accuracy of different algorithms for dataset